lunchbag/hugo-blog/content/posts/new-beginnings.md

 Entrepreneurship is not for everybody.
 The mental leap it takes to leave the security of a job with benefits and a steady paycheck to pursue an unproven business backed by passion requires preparation.
 Being exposed in a variety of ways to the risks and benefits of solopreneurship over time helps grease the knees.

 If you're an industry expert, that is, you have over 5 years of working experience in a vertical such as marketing, finance or engineering, and you're curious about solopreneurship, one of the best ways to explore this path is by working directly with a bootstrapped founder.
-Industry experts will be invaluable resources to established businesses and will have the unique opportunity to apply their skillsets to a real business and work directly with the decision maker while undoubtedly learning more about their own relationship with solopreneurship.
+Industry experts are valuable resources to established businesses and will have the unique opportunity to apply their skillsets to a real business and work directly with the decision maker while undoubtedly learning more about their own relationship with solopreneurship.

 ### Get involved